sakra/FindMathematica/MANUAL.md

 This function runs at CMake configure time and exports the default header and trailer code produced by `mprep` on the host platform to text files.
-The files are written to the given `OUTPUT_DIRECTORY` (defaults to `CMAKE_CURRENT_BINARY_DIR`).
+The files are written to the given `OUTPUT_DIRECTORY` (defaults to the value of `CMAKE_CURRENT_BINARY_DIR`).
 Existing frame files in the output directory are not overwritten unless the option `FORCE` is used.

 The `SYSTEM_ID` option lets you set the System ID the frames are exported for.
-It defaults to `Mathematica_HOST_SYSTEM_ID`.
+It defaults to the value of `Mathematica_HOST_SYSTEM_ID`.
 The exported files can be used as custom `mprep` header and trailer code when cross-compiling on a different host platform then.

 E.g., exporting the *Mathematica* 8 mprep frames under 32-bit Windows will produce the files `mprep_header_Windows.txt` and `mprep_trailer_Windows.txt`.